LukeOzsanlav/YBW_Vagrancy/README.md

-# Understanding Vagrancy in Yellow-browed warblers *Phylloscopus inornatus*
+# Understanding Vagrancy in Yellow-browed Warblers *Phylloscopus inornatus*
-Analysis to examine origins of vagrant Yellow-browed warblers in western Europe.
+Analysis to examine origins of vagrant Yellow-browed Warblers in western Europe.